lovemeblender/Codility/README.md

 Codility
 ========

-Solutions to the codility training problems/n
+Solutions to the codility training problems

 All solutions score 100 out of 100